 Here’s how to use the Roth Conversion Ladder Visualizer:

-2. Start Year: Slide to pick when you’ll begin conversions.
+- Start Year: Pick when you’ll begin conversions.

-3. Number of Years: Slide to choose how many years you’ll convert funds.
+- Number of Years: Choose how many years you’ll convert funds.

-Adjust the sliders, and the table updates instantly!
+Adjust the controls and the table updates instantly!
 Green (✅) means funds are ready, yellow (⚠️) means they’re available next year, and gray means they’re still pending.
-For detailed planning, download my free spreadsheet!

 Tips for a Successful Roth Conversion Ladder